 Paul points to Abraham as a prominent example of such faith.
 This aged, childless man believed God's promise that he would be the father of many nations.
 Abraham believed in a God who "gives life to the dead and calls into existence the things that do not exist."

 It was in this way that the elderly patriarch hoped against hope.
 He was well aware that his own body was "as good as dead" and that his wife Sarah was barren.
 Yet "no distrust made him waver concerning the promise of God, but he grew strong in his faith as he gave glory to God, being fully convinced that God was able to do what He had promised."

-On July 2nd day we remember Saint Juvenal, Patriarch of Jerusalem, who also had to maintain faith when it seemed unlikely that things would follow God's plan.
+Saint Juvenal, Patriarch of Jerusalem, also had to maintain faith when it seemed unlikely that things would follow God's plan.
 He took part in two Ecumenical Councils, Ephesus and Chalcedon, and argued vigorously against the heresies, or wrong teachings, that were put forth by some people at those meetings.

 Though the Councils of Ephesus and Chalcedon rejected the proposed heresies, Juvenal had made enemies among the heretical teachers.
 They plotted and used violence to have him driven out of his position as patriarch.
 Empress Eudosia gave her allegiance to the heretic who replaced him.

 It must have seemed to Saint Juvenal that, with so many powerful people against him and his enemies' willingness to resort to force, he might never recover from the plots and lies.
 He had to hope against hope that the Church would not be permanently harmed by the teachings the heretics continued to spread.
 But finally the Empress was corrected by Symeon the Stylite, and Juvenal was reinstated.
 He was able to teach the truth and govern Jerusalem's church for almost forty more years, till he died in 458.